JiangLi23/A-privilege-rules-based-Vulnerabilities-scan-tool-for-Android-Apps/README.md

-# privilege-rules-based-Vulnerabilities-scan-tool
+# A privilege rules-based Vulnerabilities scan tool for Android Apps
-this is a privilege rules-based Vulnerabilities scan tool
+this is A privilege rules-based Vulnerabilities scan tool for Android Apps